erlef/setup-beam/README.md

 specifier (`v1.11.0-rc.0`) and set option `version-type` to `strict`.
 Pre-release versions are opt-in, so `1.11.x` will not match a pre-release.

-Because our internal implementation considers most of the versions to be "semantic versioning" resolvable, if you want a version like `25.3.2.1` (Erlang/OTP) you also need to use `version-type` strict as this falls in the context of what's written above.

 In cases where we detect the input is not a semantic version but the version type is not set to `strict`, we error out, to force changes on the consumer.